ariff20/iTutorMalaysia/README.md

   - Log in to edit your data if there is any changes.
   - Delete your account anytime if you feel like it.

+### Installlation

+This app uses multiple frameworks from Cocoapods.Therefore,you need to run an install of all the pods involved.
+To install the pods,follow this process

+- Open up terminal
+- Navigate to the project directory
+- type in ``pod install`` to install the pods
+- Done!

 ### Version
 1.0.0

 ## Frequently Asked Questions :

 ### Student